 Answer: At the time of writing this post, Mullvad has 555,541 numbered accounts.
 These accounts could have been created by 555,541 unique people, or by one person 555,541 times.

-This is the data we store for an account¹:
+Data that we store for an account¹

 account number | expiry date xxxxxxxxxxx | 20170730